kristianhentschel/boogle/Readme.md

 A camera accessible to the browser is required as the application is based on image capture.

+## Functionality

+The following features have been implemented:

+* Capture an image from a webcam
+* Slice the image into the letter cells and do basic preprocessing
+* OCR each letter
+* Display the recognized letters and allow manual correction
+* Solve the grid using a trie initialised with a large dictionary.
+* Display the found words, and highlight their positions in the grid

 ## Status

 This project is a work in progress, and the latest commits are not guaranteed to work at all.